Data processing agreement

 5.2.4 notifications addressed to the Supervisory Authority and / or communications to the data subjects by the Client,

-in response to any data breach, provided that the Company has the right to charge appropriate remuneration for such assistance in the event that such involvement would materially exceed what may reasonably be considered by the Company to be part of the services provided by the Company as a professional under the Merchant Agreement.
+in response to any data breach, provided that the Company has the right to charge appropriate remuneration for such assistance in the event that such involvement would materially exceed what may reasonably be considered by the Company to be part of the services provided by the Company as a professional under the Main Agreement.

 6. International data transfers